 - Be a professional with at least two to three years relevant work experience.
 For most of KIT’s courses the criteria are as follows: – Minimum of 2 to 3 year of relevant work experience (in low- and middle-income countries) – Minimum Bachelor in medicine, other academic education related to healthcare (nursing, health sciences, social sciences with focus on health care)

 - Preferably have a proven commitment for the public case (for example, work in remote rural areas or for disadvantaged populations).

 - Endorse the objectives and aims of the KIT Scholarship Fund.
 The aims of the KIT Scholarship Fund cannot be achieved if the fellowship holder does not return to his or her home country.

-- have been unconditionally admitted to a KIT for the course or program for which the candidate applies for a KIT Scholarship Fund fellowship.
+- Have been unconditionally admitted to a KIT for the course or program for which the candidate applies for a KIT Scholarship Fund scholarship.
 This means that the candidate must have met all the academic and administrative requirements set by KIT.

-- Work in a field where a study at KIT can make relevant contribution.
+- Work in a field where studying at KIT can make relevant contribution.

 - Be in a position to introduce the newly acquired skills and knowledge.